dmuth/is-peco-okay/hugo/content/about.md

 at lunch while eating hamburger hash with a spork.

 ...or you could just let me use Chart.js like an adult.

+## How the HECK did you get a default index.html working in a CloudFront Distribution?

+I used a Lambda@Edge function to add `index.html` as described [on this page](https://aws.amazon.com/blogs/networking-and-content-delivery/implementing-default-directory-indexes-in-amazon-s3-backed-amazon-cloudfront-origins-using-cloudfront-functions/).

+It would be *really cool* if that functionality was built into CloudFront, Amazon.
+Know what I mean?
+Nudge nudge.

+## Is PECO Aware of this website?

+Not to my knowledge, but I'd love if someone could introduce me to their Leadership Team so I could show off the site.
+I think I have some neat ideas here, and if they wanna steal my code and implement something similar on their website, I think that would be fantastic and would be a win-win for all parties involved.

 ## Is the source code available?